Fausto Correia

-Fausto de Sousa Correia (October 29, 1951 – 9 October 2007) was a Portuguese politician, deputy of the Portuguese Parliament, and Member of the European Parliament (MEP) for the Socialist Party; part of the Party of European Socialists.
+Fausto de Sousa Correia (29 October 1951 – 9 October 2007) was a Portuguese politician, deputy of the Portuguese Parliament, and Member of the European Parliament (MEP) for the Socialist Party; part of the Party of European Socialists.

 Biography

 Born and raised in Coimbra, Fausto Correia earned a degree in law from the University of Coimbra.
-In his early years, Correia was journalist at the newspaper República.
+In his early years, Correia worked as a journalist, including at the newspaper República.

-Government of Portugal
+He joined the Socialist Party in 1973.
+He also became a member of the Grand Orient of Portugal.

+He also served as chairman of the Associação Académica de Coimbra - O.A.F. (in 1995), the major football club of Coimbra, and Rádio e Televisão de Portugal, the state-managed public radio network of Portugal.

 As a member of the Portuguese Government headed by Prime-Minister António Guterres, in the early 2000s Correia played a major part in the establishment of the Loja do Cidadão (The Citizen's Shop), a one-stop-shop intended to improve quality in public services, and aimed to develop a new philosophy of more efficient and modern public service throughout the major cities of Portugal.

-European Parliament

-He was elected as a candidate of the Socialist Party to the European Parliament in the European Parliament elections.
+He was elected as a candidate of the Socialist Party to the European Parliament in the 2004 European Parliament elections.
+He continued to live and work in Belgium as a member of the European Parliament for the rest of his life.

-Chairmanships

-He was a former chairman of the Associação Académica de Coimbra - O.A.F. (in 1995), the major football club of Coimbra, and RDP, the state-managed public radio network of Portugal.

 Death

 He died of a heart attack on 9 October 2007, in Brussels.
-He had been living and working in Belgium as a member of the European Parliament since 2004.
+Politicians from across the Portuguese political landscape offered their condolences and praised Correira.
+Portuguese Prime Minister José Sócrates called him "one of the most outstanding leaders of the [Socialist Party]".